pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Lichtachte/Lichtachte.md

 ---
 ## Overview

 Lichtachte is a bastion of light in the otherwise dark and troubled lands of [[The Basin]].
-The city is ruled by the [[League of Arathor]], led by High Paladin [[High Paladin Erathenar.md|Erathenar]].
+The city is ruled by the [[League of Arathor]], led by High Paladin [[High Paladin Erathenar|Erathenar]].
 It stands as a symbol of hope against the forces of darkness, particularly those commanded by General [[General Malachi.md|Malachi]] and her undead army, known as the [[Defilers]].
 The city itself is known for its impressive Cathedral of Light, which houses the powerful Artifact called [[Sundawn]].

 ## Geography